 Each prohibited act listed in the Student Code of Conduct references the discipline which may be imposed for a violation.
-The School District will also consider restorative practices as an addition or alternative to discipline.
+The School District will also consider restorative practices.
 The discipline for violating some prohibited acts ranges from administrative intervention to expulsion.
 For other prohibited acts, the penalty ranges from suspension to expulsion.
 For violation of the most serious prohibited acts, the penalty is expulsion.
 In cases where the stated penalty is not expulsion but is set forth in terms of a range, the actual penalty imposed will depend upon the nature and severity of the offense, the particular facts involved, the age of the student, the student's prior behavioral record, the persistent and/or chronic nature of the misconduct, the recommendation of school personnel, and all other circumstances deemed relevant.
-For additional information, please refer to Board Policy 5206: Student Discipline.